Building an agile culture is our mission

 Since 2008, our engineer teams have been using different agile framework and approaches in working with foreign partners and clients:

 - Behavior-driven development

 Our strong agile culture is built up and excelled by each of our employees.
 A member’s journey to Agile begins with several trainings before they start working, so that they could understand the idea of Agile and the effect of an appropriate working process on product quality.
 For their first month of working, our Agile coach attends every meeting of the team to ensure the engineers are doing Agile right.
 In the next few months, after the team has a certain confidence in agile working, they are offered chances to join our courses where they can enhance their knowledge about Scrum, Kanban practices and agile leadership and discover how to change their behavior from waterfall thinking to agile thinking.

-Scrum is the most popular Agile framework for complex software development projects.
-At Axon Active, 80% of our development teams are applying Scrum framework as a more efficient method of building new product.
+Scrum is the most popular and effective Agile framework for complex software development projects.
+At Axon Active, all of our development teams are working based on the Agile mindset and Agile methodologies, with approximately 80% of them choosing Scrum.
 Scrum provides a way for development team to track the progress of current tasks and allow you to allocate your resources better.
 It also promotes strong collaboration and frequent communication between team members, leading to a happier and more productive team.

 Our software engineer teams have been using Scrum frameworks for more than 9 years and have the suitable skills to work alongside with you and deliver the benefits of Scrum to your business.

 Unlike other project management methodologies which draw the fine line between client and development team, Scrum gathers the two parties under one roof and form a “Scrum team”.
 Scrum is beneficial to both sides of the scrum team.